netgroup/rose/docs/rose-vm.md

 ## How to install

-The ROSE VM is currently available for the Virtualbox hypervisor ([download](https://www.virtualbox.org/wiki/Downloads)).
+The rose-srv6 VM is currently available for the Virtualbox hypervisor ([download](https://www.virtualbox.org/wiki/Downloads)).
 We also support Vagrant ([download](https://www.vagrantup.com/downloads.html)) to manage the provisioning of the VM.